NerdfighterSean/bitcoin-tipping-extension/README.md

-##Part 3: Add a tip button to the address bar of select pages to tip the page owner.
+##Part 3: Add a tip button to the corner of select pages to tip the page owner.

 Try to find a bitcoin address in the metadata.
-If it has it, add a Tip button to the address bar.
+If it has it, add a Tip button to the page corner.
 This will behave exactly like the tip button next to bitcoin addresses.

 Design for a few special cases on social media websites like youtube.com, twitter, and facebook.
 If no meta tag is found on the page, search only the video description or profile for a bitcoin address.
-If one is found, treat it like the meta address and add the tip button to the address bar.
+If one is found, treat it like the meta address and add the tip button to the page corner.